-The steps to connect a drive are different depending on the type of drive you are connecting.
-Use one of the following procedure for your drive connection.
+The steps to connect a drive are different depending on the type of drive.
+Use one of the following procedures for your drive connection.

-Connecting the first CD drive or DVD drive
+Connecting the first optical drive

-- 1. Locate the three-connector signal cable that comes with your computer or with the new drive. - 2.
+- 1. The drive requires two cables; a power cable that connects to the power supply and a signal cable that connects to the system board. - 2.
+Locate the three-connector signal cable that comes with your computer or with the new drive. - 3.
 Locate the PATA IDE connector on the system board.
-See "Identifying parts on the system board" on page 11. - 3.
+See "Identifying parts on the system board" on page 12. - 4.
 Connect one end of the signal cable to the drive and the other to the PATA IDE connector on the system board.
-To reduce electronic noise, use the connectors at the end of the cable only. - 4.
-Your computer has extra power connectors for additional drives.
-Connect a power connector to the drive.
+To reduce electronic noise, use the connectors at the end of the cable only. - 5.
+Locate the extra four-wire power connector labelled P4 and connect it to the drive.

-Connecting an additional CD drive, DVD drive, or parallel hard disk drive
+Connecting an additional optical drive, or parallel ATA hard disk drive

-- 1. Locate the PATA IDE connector on the system board and the three-connector signal cable.
-See "Identifying parts on the system board" on page 11. - 2.
-Connect the extra connector in the signal cable to the new drive. - 3.
-Your computer has extra power connectors for additional drives.
-Connect a power connector to the drive.
+- 1. Locate the extra connector on the three-connector signal cable that is attached to the PATA IDE connector on the system board.
+See "Identifying parts on the system board" on page 12. - 2.
+Connect the extra connector on the signal cable to the new drive. - 3.
+Locate the extra four-wire power connector and connect it to the drive.